-Here are a few images from selected performance works I have written and/or directed, starting with a couple of current projects:
+Here are some images from selected performance works I have written and/or directed, starting with a couple of current projects:

 Backwards from Winter

-A woman traces her memory from a cold winter’s grief after losing her beloved, back to his death in an autumn storm, through the heat of their passion in summer, to the heart-opening birth of their love in spring.
+In this journey through grief, a woman traces her memory from the icy numb of winter after losing her beloved, back to his death in an autumn storm, through the heat of their passion in summer, to the heart-opening birth of their love in spring.

 Little Patch of Ground